Cameron Ormiston, BS

 Hannah Lo, BS

-Hannah is currently a first-year medical student at Boston University.
+Hannah is currently a medical student at Boston University.
 She has been working with Dr. Taub since 2018 after graduating with her B.S. in Cognitive Science from UC San Diego.
 After studying spatial cognition in rats for two years, she was excited to make the transition to human clinical trials.
 Witnessing the positive impact of studies that translate basic science to implementable interventions has confirmed her desire to pursue a career in academic medicine.
 As a part of Dr. Taub's Research Group she has published on Cardiac Rehabilitation and Time-Restricted Eating.

 In her free time, she enjoys volunteering at the San Diego Symphony and with groups that provide free health screenings to San Diego and Tijuana communities.